Jack-Works/bayesian-conspiracy/source/_posts/2021/Write-library-for-any-ECMAScript-environment.md

 Unfortunately, the TypeScript compiler will complain about the error above, and it emitting ECMAScript files are keeping the .ts extension.

-Although there is some hacking way (e.g. using a transformer) to solve this problem, I suggest using [rollup to bundle files](#Use-an-ES-module-bundler) and use [rollup-plugin-dts](https://www.npmjs.com/package/rollup-plugin-dts) to bundle type definitions into one single file, finally, add a triple-slash comment at top of the output file.
+Although there is some hacky way (e.g. using a transformer) to solve this problem, I suggest using [rollup to bundle files](#Use-an-ES-module-bundler) and use [rollup-plugin-dts](https://www.npmjs.com/package/rollup-plugin-dts) to bundle type definitions into one single file, finally, add a triple-slash comment at top of the output file.

 ```ts
 /// <reference types="./output.d.ts" />